Tramal Solution for injection

 TRAMAL® is available as capsules or injections.

-Each capsule has one-half green and one-half yellow, and is imprinted with the black GRUNENTHAL logo.
+Each capsule is - yellow in colour.
 They are available in packs of 10, 20, 30 or 50 capsules.

 Clear liquid contained in 1mL or 2mL glass ampoules.
 Available in packs of 5 ampoules.